 3. Tomo choco

 Tomo choco (友チョコ) refers to the exchange of chocolate or other gifts between friends.
 The unique custom is said to date back to the early 2000’s, when girls and women started to send chocolate to their friends as a token of friendship.
-Some people get together and hold a (girl’s) party with chocolate sweets, while others secretly bring gifts to their friends and exchange them at school or office!
+Some people get together and hold a (girl’s) party with chocolate sweets, while others secretly bring gifts to their friends and exchange them at school or at the office!

 4. Jibun choco